Photo by Yan Krukau:

-The use of shapes finds echoes in modern day systems such as flowchart diagrams.
+The use of shapes finds echoes in modern-day systems such as flowchart diagrams.
 The dictionary defines flowcharts as “diagrams that show step-by-step progression through a procedure or system especially using connecting lines and a set of conventional symbols.”
-Various symbols find use inside such diagrams and describe the working components of a system or process.
-Certain design orthodoxy has emerged in the use of flowchart shapes and their intended meanings; we intend to explore these in the following paragraphs.
+Various flowchart symbols find use inside such diagrams and describe the working components of a system or process.
+Companies can use a tool like interactive decision trees to create flowcharts and improve customer satisfaction.
+Certain design practice has emerged in the use of flowchart shapes and their intended meanings.
+Let’s explore more.

 The document symbol represents a design novelty when we survey a range of flowchart shapes.
 This symbol emerges in the form of a rectangle that bears a wave at the bottom.
-Documentation is vital in most modern processes and this spurs designers to deploy the document in appropriate locations inside a flowchart.
+Documentation is vital in most modern processes.
+It spurs designers to deploy the document in appropriate locations inside a flowchart.
 The document may connect to various flowchart shapes in the interests of maintaining continuity and context within the confines of a diagram.
 The symbol also signifies that a depicted process has achieved a mature stage wherein documentation is necessary to move further.
 Process maps, typically, feature document symbols as part of their use of contemporary flowchart shapes.

 The loop is a member of the typical set of flowchart shapes that create meaning inside such illustrations.
 This structure is essentially an arrow that may go back and forth to connect one stage to an earlier stage.
 The loop exists outside the regular flow of information that describes a modern flowchart.
-Typically, the presence of a loop denotes that it tests a certain condition and performs an action should the condition exist.
+Typically, the presence of a loop denotes that it tests a certain condition and performs an action if the condition exists.
 This set of actions continues inside the process until the point when the qualifying condition ceases to exist.
 The repetition structure denoted by a loop typically attests to the complexity inherent in a system or process.

 External factors and foreign elements often create a significant impact on the functioning of a process or system.
-Flowchart diagrams are no exception to this rule; consequently, an esoteric element of flowchart shapes manifests itself in the form of a rectangle with double lines on the short side.
+Flowchart diagrams are no exception to this rule.
+Consequently, an esoteric element of flowchart shapes manifests itself in the form of a rectangle with double lines on the short side.
 This shape typically finds use in flowcharts that describe computer programming.
 The shape signifies the use of an algorithm that is not explicitly present within the vicinity of a flowchart diagram.
-Designers that use this form of a rectangle enlighten readers to the possibilities of referring to external sources and repositories of information.
+Designers that use this form of a rectangle enlighten readers on the possibilities of referring to external sources and repositories of information.
 In addition, the use of these shapes allows designers to compress the expanse of a flowchart, which might otherwise distend to accommodate multiple algorithms.

 An arrowhead pointing south is the typical symbol of an off-page connector in modern flowcharts.
-The use of this form of flowchart shapes is critical because it forms a connection across the multiple pages of a complex flowchart.
+The use of this form of flowchart shapes is critical as it forms a connection across the multiple pages of a complex flowchart.
 In line with this, designers and creators of flowchart diagrams can elect to place slide numbers or page numbers inside the off-page connector in a bid to spur reader comprehension.
-Additionally, said connector may feature a minor hyper-link that, when clicked, connects readers to an external source of relevant information.
+Additionally, said connector may feature a minor hyperlink that, when clicked, connects readers to an external source of relevant information.